Spiced Christmas Jam

 • 1 tbsp lemon juice

-• 1 packet powdered pectin (optional, for a firmer jam)
+• 1 packet powdered pectin (optional)

 Post a Comment